chriskonnertz/DeepLy/README.md

 [DeepL.com](https://www.deepl.com/) is a great, new translation service.
 It provides better translations compared to other popular translation engines.
-DeepLy is a PHP package that implements a client to interact with DeepL via their _undocumented_ API.
+DeepLy is a PHP package that implements a client to interact with DeepL via their _undocumented_ API and without an API key.
+Please switch to DeepLy 2 if you have an API key.

 ## Installation